How to Request Cells in Google Sheets

 Now you can add more elements.

-How to Get Data from Google Sheets
+How to get data from Google Sheets

-Click on "Add another module" next to the "Webhooks" block and select "Google Sheets."
-Select the "Search Rows" action.
+Click on Add another module next to the Webhooks element and select Google Sheets.
+Select the Search Rows action.

 Connect your Google account, select a spreadsheet and sheet.
-In "Table contains headers" select "No." In the "Column range" specify "A-ZZ."
+In Table contains headers select No. In the Column range specify A-ZZ.

 Specify the filter by which you want to select a row (for example, by the day of the week), and click the OK button.
 In the first field, select a column from Google Sheets.
 In the second field, select a variable with the passing day.

-If you do not have a variable in the form 1.day (where 1 is the block number in Make, in which you received this variable from the chatbot), click the Run once button in the bottom left corner and start the flow in the chatbot where you configured the webhook.
+If you do not have a variable in the form 1.day (where 1 is the element number in Make, in which you received this variable from the chatbot), click the Run once button in the bottom left corner and start the flow in the chatbot where you configured the webhook.
 After the first flow runs, the variable will appear in Make.

 An example of a spreadsheet by day of the week: